totodunet/endless.js/README.md

 endless.js
 ==========

-Note : If the v2.2.0 doesn't work correctly, use v2.1.0 --
+Remark : If the v2.2.0 doesn't work correctly, use v2.1.0 --
+These versions are identical.
+The v2.2.0 is just an alternative about working (more optimized) but could give some problems depending web browsers.

     $(document).ready(function(){
         $(document).endless();